 Should you visit the Blue Lagoon?
 If you can afford it, definitely!
 It really is a once-in-a-lifetime experience.
 Just make sure you plan your journey fully since there is so much to do in Iceland beyond the lagoon.
 The biggest complaint I heard from other travelers (other than the cost of things) was not being able to do enough in the country in the time they had.

-Helpful tip: The one biggest benefits of the Blue Lagoon is the current lack of time restriction.
+Helpful tip: The one biggest benefit of the Blue Lagoon is the current lack of time restriction.
 Your pass is good for as long as you want.
-If you have the time, book early in the morning, and stay all day.
+If you have time, book early in the morning, and stay all day.
 The sunset is worth it, and you might even see the northern lights at night.

 Fun Facts About the Blue Lagoon

 The silica in the water of the Blue Lagoon can wreak havoc on your hair.
 Either keep your head out of the water, or apply the conditioner they provide in the showers at the outset and leave it in for added protection.
 I didn’t heed this advice myself, but I did use plenty of conditioner before leaving and I didn’t seem to have any problem.

 The waters of the lagoon are naturally replaced every 40 hours.
 This means you’re nearly guaranteed to be swimming in fresh water, no matter how many people are at the lagoon.